mmonteleone/jquery.confine/README.markdown

   * Raises a custom 'maxlength' event on matched textareas whenever a maxlength is reached
   * Enforces maxlength of pasted text
   * Enforces maxlength on initial text already in textareas before changes occur
+  * Optionally supports declaratively stating the maxlength value via an HTML5-valid attribute `data-maxlength`
+  * Supports both jQuery 1.3 and 1.4, but with jQuery 1.4, works in a `live` fashion so that maxlength is enforced on all matched elements, not just the ones in the DOM at the time of activation.
   * Fully unit tested and stable

 And this is how you use it: